harkon/photo-browser/README.md

-Responsive Photo Browser
+# Responsive Photo Browser

-BUILD REQUIREMENTS

-1. npm
-2. gulp
-To run this project you will need the npm package manager and gulp builder.
+## Build and Development

+Run `gulp` for building and `gulp serve` for preview.

-FEATURES
+## FEATURES

-1. Multi data sources (DOM and API)
+* Multi data sources (DOM or API)
-2. Multi instances in the same page
+* Multi instances in the same page
-3. Multi HTML templates with diffent styles, even on the same page
+* Multi HTML templates with diffent styles, even on the same page
-4. Totally configurable through init options
+* Totally configurable through init options
-5. HTML fallback if javascript is dibaled
+* HTML fallback if javascript is dibaled
-6. Searchable results
+* Searchable results
-7. Pageable results
+* Pageable results
-8. Cache - TODO
+* Caching - TODO

-OVERVIEW
+## OVERVIEW

 This is reusable library designed with all best practices in mind (accessibility, performance, progressive enhancement).
 This widget can work with or without having JavaScript enabled on